The Subtalar Joint is the Second Ankle Joint

 - introduce the idea of a third ankle joint

-Some of the links used contain more information than you might not want or need so just use the pictures to help you understand the principles.
+Some of the links used contain more information than you might not want or need, so use the pictures to help you understand the principles.

 Single versus multiple joints